Wave asymptotics for waveguides and manifolds with infinite cylindrical ends: Two term wave expansions

 Evaluating and bounding the contributions of $I_s$ and $I_m$ requires more effort and each will be studied separately.
-We state the results here. \begin{prop} Let $f_1,\; f_2, \chi$, and $u_{thr}$ be as given in Theorem \ref{thm:wavedecay}.
+We state the results here. \begin{prop} Let $f_1,\; f_2, \chi$, $\lambda_0$ and $u_{thr}$ be as in Theorem \ref{thm:wavedecay}.
+In addition, suppose $\lambda_0\not = \sigma_j$ for any $j$.
 Then there is a constant $C$ (depending on $\chi$) so that

-when $t$ is sufficiently large. \end{prop} We remark that the error $O(t^{-1})$ in this estimate is sharp and is due to the discontinuous nature of the cutoff at $\lambda =\pm \lambda_0$ in the definition of $I_s(t)$.
+when $t$ is sufficiently large. \end{prop} The term $u_{thr}$ corresponds to possible resonances in $[0,\lambda_0)$ and if it is nontrivial decays at fastest at a rate proportional to $t^{-1/2}$.
+We remark that the error $O(t^{-1})$ in the estimate of Proposition \ref{p:Isbd} is sharp and is due to the discontinuous nature of the cut-off at $\lambda =\pm \lambda_0$ in the definition of $I_s(t)$.
 The error could be improved by instead using a smooth cut-off function in the $\lambda$ variable to define $I_s(t)$ and $I_m(t)$; we do something similar in Section \ref{s:exp2}.
 However, since our methods for estimating the contribution of $I_m(t)$ result in an error of size $O(t^{-1})$ even with this change, we would not gain by taking this alternate approach here.